simplesourcing/simplesagas/README.md

 #### Http Action Processor

 This is a thin layer over the async action processor.
-This wraps the async processor with an http io.simplesource.saga.user.client interface.
+This wraps the async processor with an http client interface.

-The choice of http io.simplesource.saga.user.client implementation is left to the user.
+The choice of http client implementation is left to the user.
 A simple example using [Requests-Scala](https://github.com/lihaoyi/requests-scala) is provided.

 *This code is experimental.*